sanmarsimon/AutonomousCar/README.md

 - Dijkstra Algorithm
 - STL

-INCOMING : Version with an GUI.
+INCOMING : Version with a GUI.